-The PPET16 and PPET8 subfields for various NSTS and RU values appear in increasing NSTS value and increasing RU index value order.
-Lower numbered PPE Thresholds Info field bits contain PPET16 and PPET8 subfields corresponding to lower numbered NSTS values.
-Within a set of PPET16 and PPET8 subfields corresponding to a single value of NSTS, lower numbered PPE Thresholds Info field bits contain PPET16 and PPET8 subfields corresponding to lower numbered RU index values.
-The PPET16 NSTSn RUb and PPET8 NSTSn RUb subfields are present for all values of n and b where 1 ≤ n ≤ (NSTS + 1) and where b = [x, …, m] is the set of integers equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with x being the lowest value. (#S398)
+The PPETx and PPET8 subfields for various NSS and RU allocation index values appear in increasing NSS value and increasing RU allocation index value order.
+Lower numbered PPE Thresholds Info field bits contain PPETx and PPET8 subfields corresponding to lower numbered NSS values.
+Within a set of PPETx and PPET8 subfields corresponding to a single value of NSS, lower numbered PPE Thresholds Info field bits contain PPETx and PPET8 subfields corresponding to lower numbered RU index values.
+The PPETx NSSn RUb and PPET8 NSSn RUb subfields are present for all values of n and b where 1 ≤ n ≤ (NSS + 1) and where b belongs to the set of RU allocation indexes [y, …, m] equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with y being the lowest value. (#S398)

-Each PPET8 NSTSn RUb and PPET16 NSTSn RUb subfield contains an integer as defined in Table 9-323d (Constellation index), which is used to compute the nominal packet padding value.
+Each PPETx NSSn RUb and PPET8 NSSn RUb subfield contains an integer as defined in Table y1 (Constellation index), which is used to compute the nominal packet padding value.